Measuring Training Results: Kirkpatricks 4 Stages of Evaluation

 Then, there are more creative forms of evaluations, such as mailouts – for one, who doesn’t like getting mail?

 For two, this technique is found to be very successful.
-What you do is have the trainees complete a postcard before they leave for the day, and have them write 2 or 3 goals that will draw on what they’ve learned on the training session.
-For example, they may write: “In the next thirty days, I will: genuinely compliment at least one of my co-workers every day, invite at least five people that I do not normally eat with to have lunch with me, and answer all questions from new staff cheerfully and professionally.”
+What you do is have the trainees complete a postcard before they leave for the day, and have them write two or three goals that will draw on what they’ve learned in the training session.
+For example, they may write: “In the next 30 days, I will: genuinely compliment at least one of my co-workers every day, invite at least five people that I do not normally eat with to have lunch with me, and answer all questions from new staff cheerfully and professionally.”

 Get the trainees to return the postcard to you, and mail it to them in the next 30 days (or whatever time frame you deem appropriate).
 If you want to take the extra step, you could provide feedback in the form of a tip sheet for the goals.
 Once the trainee receives the postcard, they can review and reflect on their progress toward their goals.

 Another step we consider important in the evaluation process is to evaluate the evaluation and the training.
 You could create a feedback form for the trainees to fill out to evaluate how confident they are in their ability to explain and perform the new knowledge and skills they have acquired during your training.
 If nothing else, it will help you readjust your program for the next training session.

 Finally, it is often important to the stakeholders of the company you’re in, or that has hired you, that the training provides a Return on Investment (ROI), but like I said – this is much more difficult and costly to evaluate because it can take some time to show through.
 But here’s an example of how to do this in a customer service environment: